gostega/sre-interview-challenge/README.md

 - [x] Set up monitoring and alerting
   - https://status.srechallenge.online/
   - https://internal-status.srechallenge.online/ (would not normally be public, but the free version doesn't support password protecting pages).
+- [ ] Add logging [WIP]
+  - I plan to add logging from the container to either Papertrail, Datadog or Coralogix.
+  - My main goal is observability as to which containers are being hit to see if loadbalancing and scaling are working as expected.
 - [x] Provide a mechanism for scaling the service [WIP]
   - Cloudfront/S3 are inherently scalable with no further action required.
   - However since the exercise appears to require it, I am going to add an alternative deployment method that can be manually scaled.